-From cute characters, action-packed fighting sequences, to darker psychological stories, anime is a medium that has given us a well of amazing content over the years that literally everyone can enjoy.
-But with a century’s worth of shows, and tons of different sub-genres floating around, let’s be honest, finding the best anime of all time is a daunting task, and not everyone is going to agree.
+From cute characters, action-packed fighting sequences, to darker drama series and horror anime, it’s a medium that has given us a well of amazing productions over the years that literally everyone can enjoy.
+But with a century’s worth of animated series, and tons of different sub-genres floating around, let’s be honest, finding the best anime series of all time is a daunting task, and not everyone is going to agree.

 - Neon Genesis Evangelion